Missions Trip SupportRraising

 How to raise support?
 My answer grows out of Romans 10:14-15b: "How shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?
 And how shall they preach, except they be sent?"

-Paul's Jewishness shows up in his way of teaching by asking questions.
+Paul's Jewishness shows his way of teaching by asking questions.
 In this Romans passage, there are three groups of people: the unsaved, the senders, and the goers.
-The missionary is the goer and has to communicate with the other two groups.
+The missionary is the goer and, therefore. must communicate with the other two groups.
 Just like we must prepare ourselves with the message to take to the field, we must prepare our communication with the senders.

 We must be sent.
 There must be people who will sponsor us.
 Raising support is part of your job.
 I believe "where God guides, He provides."
 Yet, just as I learned how to preach, so I had to learn how to raise support.
 The way I have raised financial support is by prayer and communication.
 First, pray and find out what God wants you to do.
 Then, through prayer, apply His promises to those needs.
 Second, in an honest, up-front way, share with your home church and prayer partners what you intend to do and what you need to get the job done.